Tips for Fixing a Concrete Floor

 This is because when you lay a concrete floor, the chemicals used in the laying process will naturally shrink as the concrete begins to dry.
 Additionally, the more water that’s used in the concrete, the more the concrete will shrink.

-This is why it’s important to ensure the correct among of water and concrete mixture is applied during the mixing process.
+This is why it’s important to ensure the correct amount of water and concrete mixture is applied during the mixing process.
 And while shrinkage may still occur occasionally, following this process can prevent concrete flooring from shrinking too much and affecting its structural integrity.

 How to Fix Cracking

-Unfortunately, cracking in concrete can be tough to fix, especially in small areas because the aggregate is usually too large or too small for such areas, and it can be difficult to replicate a good finish within smaller areas.
+Unfortunately, cracking in concrete can be tough to fix, especially in small areas, because the aggregate is usually too large or too small for such areas, and it can be difficult to replicate a good finish within smaller areas.
 It’s not a simple case of pouring more concrete mix into the cracked areas.

-In some cases, you may be able to repair the concrete with an epoxy repair mortar, but it’s strongly advised you contact a concrete flooring contractor to assess the extent of your damage.
+In some cases, you may be able to repair the concrete with an epoxy repair mortar, but it’s strongly advised that you contact a concrete flooring contractor to assess the extent of your damage.

-Some concrete contractors find it useful to use control joints.
+Alternatively, some concrete contractors find it useful to use control joints.
 The joints are placed in specific areas during the concrete slab laying process to help stop the threat of cracking and generally offer a more stable and long-lasting flooring.

 Fixing Crazing